ColourlessSpearmint/Mantis/README.md

 ## Incompetence

 I've never done anything like this before, so I can guarentee that I will mess up frequently.
-I'm doing my best to employ future-proof practices, but earlier commits will probably be a bit of a mess.
+I'm doing my best to employ future-proof practices, but you should expect a lot of reverts.
 I'll try and develop on `feature/` and `development` branches, only pushing stable releases to `main`, but I will probably commit to the wrong branch at some point.
 Sorry in advance.

 ## License